BabyElias/Comic-Strip-Generator/README.md

 - **HTML2Canvas Library:** Utilized for client-side capture and download of comic strip images, enhancing the user experience by allowing seamless image creation on the client side.

+## Steps to run project

+Make sure npm and nodejs are installed on your machine.

+Clone the repository on your local machine and run the following commands.

+'''bash
+npm install --legacy-peer-deps

+npm start'''

 Happy Comic Creating! 🎉